BrownCSCI1230/projects_realtime_template/submission-action.md

 | :-------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------------: |
 | Input: `primitive_salad_1.json`<br/>**Apply grayscale filter**<br/>Output: `primitive_salad_1_grayscale.png`<br/>Parameters: (5, 5, 0.1, 100) | ![](https://raw.githubusercontent.com/BrownCSCI1230/scenefiles/main/action/required_outputs/primitive_salad_1_grayscale.png) | ![Place primitive_salad_1_grayscale.png in student_outputs/action/required folder](student_outputs/action/required/primitive_salad_1_grayscale.png) |

+> [!WARNING]
+> Kernel-based filters might not work the same on different devices.
+This is explained in more detail in the project handout.
+If your output doesn't seem to quite match our output but you think your implementation is correct, be sure to let your mentor know.

 #### Sharpen

 > [!NOTE]